Leeds is no stranger to cocktail bars, so if you like your spirits whipped up into something altogether more exciting, here’s where to go…

 If you love cocktails, you need to visit Below Stairs.
 It’s a cool underground bar where you can sup a selection of unusual cocktails.
 Take a seat in one of their comfy chairs and pore over a menu filled with experiential creations, designed to transport you to another place and time.
-They’ve turned mixology into an art form with cocktails like the 109 Miles to Filey.
-It’s a drinkable version of the Yorkshire coast, made using seaweed-distilled gin, wildflower eau du vie, Islay Scotch seafood and an edible pebble.
+They’ve turned mixology into an art form with cocktails like the Cut Grass.
+It’s a fragrant drink, made using Ketel One vodka, pepper, basil and orange flower.

 Below Stairs, 12 South Parade, Leeds, West Yorkshire, LS1 5AL.

 Thewlis is the cocktail-equivalent of popular Leeds bar, The Decanter.
 The decor is all sophistication, with luxurious booths where you can hide away from the world with one of their classic, and beautifully-presented drinks.
 The generously-sized menu is full of concoctions we know and love, with Mint Juleps, Negronis and Mai Tais to choose from.
 Among the selection are a variety of champagne-based cocktails, including a Kir Royale made with creme de cassis.

 Thewlis, 18 Park Row, Leeds, West Yorkshire, LS1 5JA.